yfzhang114/OneNet/README.md

 - nomem: FSNET without the associative memory
 - naive: FSNET without both the memory and adapter, directly trains the adaptation coefficients.
 - fsnet: FSNet framework
+- fsnet_d3a: FSNet with Detect-then-Adapt framework
 - fsnet_time: Cross-Time FSNet
 - onenet_minus: the proposed OneNet- in section 4
 - onenet_tcn: the proposed OneNet with tcn backbone
 - onenet_fsnet: the proposed OneNet
+- onenet_d3a: the proposed OneNet with Detect-then-Adapt framework

+### 5. Baselines

 ## License